api3dao/contracts/docs/README.md

 # `@api3/contracts` docs

-> These are in-repo docs related to the contracts in the `@api3/contracts` package.
+> For instructions about how to receive API3 services, end users are recommended to refer to the [official docs](https://docs.api3.org/).

-> For instructions about how to receive API3 services, end users are recommended to refer to the [official docs](https://docs.api3.org/) first.
+The content in this directory is intended to provide insights about API3 contracts that may not be immediately obvious.
-> The content here is intended for internal developers and advanced users who may want to implement custom integrations.
+For low-level documentation about functionality and usage, refer to the docstrings and the implementation of the respective contract.

 ## Overview